mealie-recipes/mealie/docs/docs/documentation/community-guide/home-assistant.md

 	This guide was submitted by a community member.
 Find something wrong?
 Submit a PR to get it fixed!

 In a lot of ways, Home Assistant is why this project exists!
-Since it Mealie has a robust API it makes it a great fit for interacting with Home Assistant and pulling information into your dashboard.
+Since Mealie has a robust API it makes it a great fit for interacting with Home Assistant and pulling information into your dashboard.

 ### Get Todays Meal in Lovelace
 Starting in v0.4.1 you are now able to use the uri `/api​/meal-plans​/today​/image?group_name=Home` to directly access the image to todays meal.
 This makes it incredible easy to include the image into your Home Assistant Dashboard using the picture entity.